joeltonmats/-udacity-mapa-bairro/README.md

 # -udacity-mapa-bairro

-This project is made for Udacity feature2-project-architecture's map.
+This project is a neighborhood's map project made for Udacity course.

 ## How to run ?